edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-04-17-how-to-train-employees-on-new-system.md

 Well, not exactly.

 Because there can be nearly constant change in many industries, some employees are frustrated and burnt out from learning new software or updated systems.
 They may just start to feel comfortable with one when someone comes along from the top down and makes a change.
+Further, existing technical training sometimes needs to be updated to reflect component, version, or update changes.
+You're always working to train on the most up‐to-date material, which can become a chore for employees.

 ## Training methods to learn new software and systems

-Getting employees used to new software and systems can be done, with a [minimum of training friction](/blog/reduce-training-friction/).
-Here are five tips on how to train employees on a new system or technology.
+Getting employees used to new software and systems can be done, though, with a [minimum of training friction](/blog/reduce-training-friction/).
+Here are our five tips on how to train employees on a new system or technology:

+1. Trainers need to know the software or system themselves
+2. Make training a priority to improve buy-in
+3. Set clear and realistic deadlines and rollout methods
+4. Use training incentives for employees to use new software
+5. Pick the right format for training

+Let's look at these in more detail.

 ### 1. Trainers need to know the software or system themselves

-Part of a solid change management training plan is that the trainers themselves need to be experts before they deliver the training.
+Part of a solid change management training plan is that the trainers themselves need to be experts before they develop the training.
 Employees will know immediately if the trainers don’t know the software or are unenthusiastic about the program.

-Choose your trainers wisely and give them the training they need to support employees in the next steps of implementation.
+When designing your training, use subject matter experts (inside or outside of your organization) as they will be infinitely helpful when developing technical training.
+If delivering training in person, choose your trainers wisely and give them the training they need to support employees in the next steps of implementation.

 ### 2. Make training a priority to improve buy-in